Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Bare ancilla code construction

 \subsection{Fault Tolerance of BACs}

-The FT nature of the BACs depends on the weight of the stabilizers.
-The key to deriving the conditions of correctable errors for the BAC depends on the availability of unique syndromes.
-For instance, the number of distinct non-zero syndromes for any possible single data qubit Pauli error for a given $\mathbf{H_\mathrm{xyz}}$ is defined as follows
+The fault-tolerant nature of the BACs depends on the weight of the stabilizers.
+This, in turn, reflects the fact that the error-correcting capability also depends on the availability of unique syndromes.
+For instance, the number of distinct non-zero syndromes due to any single data qubit error in a $[[n,1,3]]$ code is defined as

-where $s(E)$ refers to the syndrome for error $E$.
-Since the total cardinality of the non-zero syndromes for $[[n,k,d]]$ stabilizer codes is $2^{\,n-k}-1$, the number of nonzero syndrome patterns unused after assignment of syndromes to single-qubit Pauli errors on the data qubit is
+where $s(E)$ refers to the syndrome for an error $E$ and $\mathbf{H}_{\mathrm{xyz}}$ is the parity check matrix of the underlying code.
+The total number of non-zero syndromes possible for these stabilizer codes is $2^{\,n-k}-1$.
+Therefore, the number of non-zero syndromes unused after the assignment of syndromes for the single-qubit Pauli errors on the data qubit is

-For syndrome measurement of $[[n,1,3]]$ QECCs, consider a stabilizer generator $ g= \prod_{i} P_{a_i} \in \mathcal{S}$. $\operatorname{\rho}_g(a_i)$ represents the hook error propagating into the data qubits when an error occurs on the ancilla qubit before the two-qubit controlled-Pauli gate, namely C-$P_{a_i}$.
-Therefore, we consider the occurrence of errors in the ancilla qubit at $w_g$ locations, also indexed using $a_1, a_2, \cdots, a_{w_g}$ respectively as indicated in Figure \ref{fig: measure syndrome faliure1}. $\mathcal{U}_g$ is a set of uncorrectable hook errors for a given stabilizer $g$, defined as
+A good FT BAC uses these unused syndromes as a map for hook errors.
+We discussed previously that the hook errors are generated due to the propagation of faults from the ancilla qubit.
+Consider a stabilizer generator $ g= \prod_{i} P_{a_i} \in \mathcal{S}$.
+We define a hook error $\operatorname{\rho}_g(a_i)$ as an error propagated into the data qubits when an error occurs on the ancilla qubit before the two-qubit controlled-Pauli gate, namely C-$P_{a_i}$.
+Consider $w_g$ possible error locations indexed using $a_1, a_2, \cdots, a_{w_g}$, where $w_g$ is the weight of an operator $g$.
+If errors at any such locations generate an error or error equivalents (errors multiplied by stabilizers) supported on more than one data qubit, then it is not correctable by the original $[[n,1,3]]$ code.
+We define a set of such uncorrectable hook errors for a given stabilizer $g$ as $\mathcal{U}_g$: